coroveiandrei/trainingsoftarchforcloud/CleanArchitecture/ChallengesCleanArchitecture.md

 11. Try the login endpoint with user: admin and password: P@ssw0rd
 12. Try to add a new ToDo and then list it.
 If it succeds, the project is fully configured

+### Chalenge #0

+Inspect the project dependencies and try to figure out where the api call lands initially and then how it is handled at business logic layer.
+You could additionaly create a small diagram with the dependencies.

 ### Chalenge #1